RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Abdul Moiz
+Name: Shair Muhammad
-Registration Number: BSNU25101001
+Registration Number: BSNU25101009

 This repository is created as part of Lab Activity #1.